Ex-FBI Lawyer to Plead Guilty in John Durham's First Indictment

 People “familiar with the case” told the Times that Clinesmith “made the change in good faith” because he did not think Page was actually a CIA source, and that he never tried to “hide” the email and had shared it with other FBI agents and the lawyer who drafted the original wiretap application.

 DOJ Inspector General Michael Horowitz first identified Clinesmith’s actions in his report last year.
-Horowitz also discovered emails from Clinesmith expressing animus towards Trump, such as, “I honestly feel like there is going to be a lot more gun issues, too, the crazies won finally.
+Horowitz also discovered text messages from Clinesmith to another FBI lawyer after the election expressing animus towards Trump, such as, “I honestly feel like there is going to be a lot more gun issues, too, the crazies won finally.
 This is the tea party on steroids.
 And the GOP is going to be lost.”

 He also texted, “Viva le resistance.”